Yes, America's anchorman is away and he'll be back Wednesday.

 I want him to grow up to be the CEO.

-Whereas Obama is saying, forget all that, it'd be much easier if he just went and got a government job, and that these uh these CEOs and these bank presidents are just standing in the way of all that.
+that these CEOs and these bank presidents are just standing in the way of all that.

-Well, they've lopped off the top 40% of the ladder of success because that's the special punitive ladder tax uh they've just introduced, Margaret.
+Well, they've lopped off the top 40% of the ladder of success because that's the special punitive ladder tax they've just introduced, Margaret.

-You know, though, this is this is right.
+You know, though, this is right.

 I mean, this is why this crazy thing now is attacking banks, attacking banks.